top of page

 • Supplier Defect Rate - The supplier defect rate is used to determine each supplier's individual quality.
 By measuring the supplier defect rate based on defect types, procurement professionals will be able to generate actionable insights regarding each supplier's overall trustworthiness.
 The supplier defect rate is a representation of the total number of substandard products over the total units tested.

-Inventory KPIs
+Key Inventory Management KPIs

 • Inventory Aging - An inventory aging report represents a list of all the items on hand that are grouped based on the period of time spent in inventory.
 This metric is used to identify which inventory is slow-moving, as well as determine the associated costs with storing and maintaining these items before they are sold.
 A high level of inventory aging is indicative of capital blockage in the form of inventory.